 Where can I find a Couples Intensive?

 You can do a web search using keywords: couples intensive or marathon therapy.
 Our practice, Connect Couples Therapy, specializes in relationships and we offer online intensives for convenience and accessibility.
-We hope once the COVID-19 virus is better controlled and in-person appointments become safer, we will offer this service at our Arizona location.
+Both our Charlotte, NC and Carefree, AZ offices offer in-person options.

 Many couples make a retreat out of it!
 You work hard for a few days, go out to dinners at night, and then golf, pamper yourselves with spa treatments, and shop on the weekend.
 Our Arizona location is perfectly situated to plan a couples getaway within close proximity to luxurious resorts.